 Umpires will lose track of the count or number of outs from time to time.
 If you’re unsure — before the next pitch — simply ask your partner.
 He or she should verbalize the information in return.
 If there’s doubt, refer to the official scorer.
 By communicating with partners, you also will be on the same page to rule on appeals for runners missing bases, leaving too soon, timing plays, etc. Before ruling on an appeal or making a call when my partner and I are at the same play, we quickly make eye contact.
 Whoever is confident about what happened signals by tapping his or her chest and makes the call.
 If we both signal, whoever has primary responsibility takes charge to avoid more than one of us making a ruling (or worse) conflicting rulings.
 Before the end of the game, we talk about our route of departure at game’s end and leave the field together on the path of least resistance, usually on the winning side.

 Proper communication will enhance your coverage of the field.
 In your pregame, discuss covering fly balls, as well as base coverage when the field umpire chases or is trapped at first base.
-When the base umpire chases, he or she should shout, “I’m going,” or signal with a hand on top of the cap.
+When the base umpire chases, he or she should shout, “Going,” “Two-man,” or “One-umpire,” depending on which system he or she is working that day.
 Communication also should result in better calling of illegal pitches by clarifying the elements on which each umpire will focus.
 Bracketing rundowns and short foul flies will be more efficient.
 Talk about how you will handle the tag up at third if the plate umpire has a close call on a catch or fair/foul down the right-field line.
 Agree how you’ll cover third base on the second play in the infield or when the runner steals second and advances to third on an overthrow by the catcher.
 Ask new partners if they strictly follow the manual or deviate under certain circumstances.